MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/webapi/use-web-api-actions.md

 ### Custom action example: Add a note to a contact

- Let’s say that you want to create a custom action that will add a new note to a specific contact.
+ Let's say that you want to create a custom action that will add a new note to a specific contact.
 You can create a custom action bound to the contact entity with the following properties.

 |UI Label|Value|
 |--------------|-----------|